Vyral/base-template/_drafts/how-can-you-ensure-a-quick-closing.md

 {% include youtube.html %}

-The home closing process can happen quickly, or it can drag on.
-Here’s how to ensure that it goes quickly and smoothly.
+<center>The home closing process can happen quickly, or it can drag on.
+Here’s how to ensure that it goes quickly and smoothly.</center>

 Today we are talking about how long it takes to close a loan and what you should and should not do in order to speed up the process.